 How to Optimize Images for Web Performance without Losing Quality

 Image optimization isn’t too complex, but the key is bringing the image to the smallest file size possible while not compromising on the image quality.
 Three things that you need to keep in mind when optimizing an image are image file format (JPEG, PNG, GIF), compression (higher compression means smaller file size), and image dimensions (height and width).
-If you play your cards right and follow our SEO tips for images, you can reduce the image size by up to 80%.
+If you play your cards right and follow our SEO tips for images, you can reduce the image size by up to 80% without losing quality.

 Choosing the correct file format is more important than you might think when optimizing an image.
 If you are using photos that have a lot of colors, then you should go for PNG.
 PNG should be your go-to choice if you need a transparent image, and GIFs are animated images.

-Compression plays a huge role in image optimization.
-You must have heard of tools such as GIMP, Affinity Photo, and Photoshop.
+Compression plays a massive role in image optimization.
+You must have heard of GIMP, Affinity Photo, and Photoshop tools.
 These tools come up with built-in image compression features that you can use to optimize your photo.
 However, these tools are manual, so you will have to work on them before uploading your images anywhere.
 Several automatic plugins will automatically compress your pictures when you upload them.
 Many beginners and even large corporations use them because of their ease and convenience.
-You can look up these plugins that go by Optimole, EWWW Image Optimizer, etc. However, depending on the image compression tool you use, you will have to change the settings accordingly.
+You can look up these plugins by Optimole, EWWW Image Optimizer, etc. However, depending on the image compression tool you use, you will have to change the settings accordingly.

 You would often notice that when you click a picture on your phone or your camera, it typically has large file dimensions and a very high resolution.
-Although these high-quality photos are great, if you want to print them or go for desktop publishing, they are not suitable if you’re using them for websites.
+Although these high-quality photos are great, they are not suitable if you want to print them or go for desktop publishing if you’re using them for websites.
 You need to optimize your images for the web without losing quality.
 Fret not; reducing the file dimensions of these images is not a big deal.
 You can quickly decrease the file size of these images to something more reasonable.
 You can use image-editing software on your computer or even on your phone to resize these kinds of images.

 Image Optimization WordPress Plugins You Can Use

-This section will discuss how to optimize images for a website without compromising on the quality of images.
+This section will discuss optimizing images for a website without losing image quality.
 It can be hard to do the grunt work manually, but WordPress makes the job easier for you, so you don’t have to do the formatting or compression manually.
 We will talk about a few plugins that will automatically optimize images for you and upload them.
 What’s more, these plugins will optimize those images that you have already uploaded.
-This feature is beneficial, especially if you host a website that’s filled with images.
+This feature is beneficial, especially if you host a website filled with images.

 At the same time, you mustn’t be relying solely on the plugins.
 Consider an example here.
 If you upload 2 MB images to your WordPress media library, your web hosts’ disk space can drain up fast.
 We believe that the best method to go around is to use a photo editing tool beforehand to resize an image and then upload it, following which you can use one of the plugins that we are going to talk about to reduce the size further.

-This free plugin comes with multiple features that have the potential to become a one-stop-shop solution for all your needs.
-Starting with the compressor, you will be able to compress 100 images per month.
+This free plugin comes with multiple features that will help you optimize your images for the web without losing quality.
+Starting with the compressor, you will compress 100 images per month.
 You can compress different types of files, including but not limited to PNG, JPG, GIF, WebP, and PDF files.
 The plugin will do both lossy and lossless image compression, and it even converts images from CMYK format to RGB.
 Their process is relatively fast and straightforward: your pictures will be taken into the cloud for processing, and you will get them back to your site, which will replace the originals.
 Don’t worry, as your original files will not be deleted.
 There will be a backup of your original files so you can restore them if and whenever you want.

 Optimole is an entirely cloud-based plugin that will automatically optimize your images for SEO by reducing your images and thumbnail size without any work at your end.
 How cool is that?
-This is a significant advantage when we talk about your site’s loading speed because it won’t display larger images.
+This is a significant advantage when discussing your site’s loading speed because it won’t display larger images.
 In simple words, it shows all the images according to a user’s viewport and browser.

 What makes this plugin different is that if a visitor happens to have a slower internet connection, the plugin will downgrade the image quality according to the speed of the internet.
-Additionally, the plugin will automatically detect the browser that the visitor is using and display the WebP images if they are supported.
+Additionally, the plugin will automatically detect the visitor’s browser and display the WebP images if they are supported.
 These features truly make the plugin helpful in optimizing images for the web without losing quality.
 Optimole is free to use, but you can always upgrade to the premium plan if you feel the need for extra bandwidth and processing space.

 This plugin uses lossless compression to optimize your photos.
-Lossless simply means that there won’t be any loss in the quality of your images.
+Lossless simply means optimizing images for the web without losing quality.
 The plugin supports WooCommerce, and if you have large existing media libraries, you can simply use the bulk optimization feature that comes with it.
 Once again, there is a free and premium version.
 If you subscribe to the premium version, you have to pay annually and compress as many images as you want.
 Moreover, if you combine it with the Cache Enabler plugin, you can also dive into WebP images, a new lightweight image format from Google.

 WP Smush is different from other plugins.
-It mitigates the hidden information from images to minimize their size without compromising on the photo’s quality.
-The plugin scans images and reduces the size as you upload them to your site.
-It will also scan the images you have already uploaded and help you reduce the size of those.
+It mitigates the confidential information from images to minimize their size without losing image quality.
+The plugin scans pictures and reduces the size of uploading them to your site.
+It will also examine the images you have already uploaded and help you mitigate those sizes.
 WP Smush is compatible with known media library plugins that you might have heard about, such as WPML and WP All Import.
 The image optimization is done using lossless compression techniques, so your image quality is high.
-Additionally, Smush finds your images in whatever directory you have saved them in and then decompresses them.
-Last but not least, Smush has this amazing feature where you can automatically set the width and height of your images, so all of them are resized to identical proportions.
+Additionally, Smush finds your images in whatever directory you have saved them and then decompresses them.
+Last but not least, Smush has this fantastic feature where you can automatically set the width and height of your images, so all of them are resized to identical proportions.

 With a free TinyPNG account, you can compress up to 100 images per month.
 TinyPNG lets you optimize your JPG and PNG images and automatically compresses new photos and the existing ones.
-It can compress JPEG images by up to 60% and PNG images by up to 80% without compromising the image quality.
-What’s even cooler is that it does not have a file size limit, and it can even convert your images from CMYK to RGB so that you can have more space.
+It can compress JPEG images by up to 60% and PNG images by 80% without compromising the image quality.
+What’s even more remarkable is that it does not have a file size limit, and it can even convert your images from CMYK to RGB so that you can have more space.
 It is ideal for optimizing images for the web without losing quality.

 WordPress software treats all images equally.
 That’s just how their software works – unbiased.
 But when you think about it, it’s quite an inefficient use of resources, especially if you want to optimize your image in WordPress.
-If there is an image at the bottom of the page, it won’t be seen until much later than the image that is at the top of the page, and it goes without saying, the first image deserves priority.
+If there is an image at the bottom of the page, it won’t be seen until much later than the image at the top, and the first image deserves priority.
 That’s precisely what lazy loading does.
 Pictures at the top get prioritized, and images below are only shown when the visitor scrolls down the page.
-Optimole, the plugin that we talked about above, will help you achieve lazy loading.
-The best thing about this plugin is that it will offer the user a “low-quality image placeholder feature”, which shows a visitor an intermediate low-quality photo until they scroll further down, and that is when the full-size image is displayed entirely.
+Optimole, the plugin that we discussed above, will help you achieve lazy loading.
+The best thing about this plugin is that it will offer the user a “low-quality image placeholder feature,” which shows a visitor an intermediate low-quality photo until they scroll further down when the full-size image is displayed entirely.

 We recommend that you use SVG files alongside other images.
 SVG or scalable vector graphics are great for icons, text, logos, or even simple images.
 It’s because they are automatically scalable in both browsers and photo editing tools.
-Moreover, as we discussed before, Google indexes SVGs in the same way it does JPGs and PNGs, so it is excellent for SEO.
-Although not always, but more often than not, SVGs are smaller in size than JPGs and PNGs, which helps your site load faster.
+Moreover, as we discussed before, Google indexes SVGs in the same way it does JPGs and PNGs, which is excellent in optimizing images for SEO.
+Although not always, more often than not, SVGs are smaller in size than JPGs and PNGs, which helps your site load faster.

-You need to keep in mind some general practices when you are optimizing images for the web.
-The most important image optimization tip we can offer is that when using a WordPress plugin, use the one that compresses images externally on their servers.
+You need to keep in mind some general practices when optimizing images for the web without losing image quality.
+The most crucial image optimization tip we can offer is that when using a WordPress plugin, use the one that compresses images externally on their servers.
 It might seem like nothing, but this will significantly reduce the load on your site.
 Use GIFs, PNGs, and JPGs according to your requirement, i.e., GIFs for animation, PNGs for high detail resolution, and JPGs for general photos and screenshots.

-Try to remove hidden and unnecessary image data and metadata, and always use a CDN that can help your image serve faster to people across the globe who are visiting your website.
+Try to remove hidden and unnecessary image data and metadata.
+Always use a CDN to help your image serve faster to people across the globe visiting your website.
 Experiment with different ways to find the best settings for your photo, and use lossy compression so that your photo doesn’t lose its original quality.
 Try to make the best use of lazy loading, so the first image, i.e., the top image, always gets prioritized.
 Lastly, use vector images alongside other images wherever it seems necessary.